4GeeksAcademy/python-http-requests-api-tutorial-exercises/exercises/03-response-body/README.md

 # 📝 Instructions

-Print on the console the response body only for 200 requests, for all the other print "Something wend wrong".
+Print on the console the response body only for 200 requests, for all the other print "Something went wrong".